 I was stoked!
 It passed right across the moon in my own back yard.
 But I was so bummed that I didn’t get it with my new Sony A7S III mounted on my telescope with that new adapter I got.
 I’ll just blame not planning this out on the state of the world.

 So that night I jumped on the ISS Transit Finder and searched for all the nearby lunar and solar ISS transits and put them on my calendar.
 The next transit event that I could make was on Monday, February 21st, 2022 at exactly 12:19:51.87 PM, which happens to be President’s Day, and a holiday!

 Fast forward to “transit day” and I pack up my Sony A7S III, my 200mm lens, 2x teleconverter and tripod.
 Andrea, our little dog J.T. and I make an adventure out of it and drive 45 minutes from Livermore to a specific spot just a mile east of Interstate 5 near Lodi, CA.

 I could either take a series of continuous photos at 5 frames per second (FPS), or I could take video at 4K at 120 FPS.
 Since it took .88 of a second for the station to cross the sun, it was a no-braining to shoot this in video.

-It’s VERY IMPORTANT think you use a proper solar filter when shooting the sun.
-I used the Kenko PRO ND100000 Solar Filter which cuts the light down by 16 3/5 stops.
+It’s very important that you use a proper solar filter when shooting the sun.
+I use the Kenko PRO ND100000 Solar Filter which cuts the light down by 16 3/5 stops.
 Use a solar filter or you risk melting your sensor or eye balls.